This pumpkin pie is kissed with a bit of maple flavor to heighten the warm sweet notes. Such a small change makes a big difference!

 - 15 oz can pumpkin puree

-- Roll out you pie crust and place in pie dish.
-Crimp edges and place in refrigerator until ready.
+- Roll out the pie crust and place in a 9-inch deep dish pie plate.
+Crimp edges and place in refrigerator until ready.1 pie crust pastry for 9-inch pie

 - Pour into prepared pie crust.

-- Bake 425 F for 15 minutes.
-Then reduce the heat to 350 F and continue to bake for 40-50 minutes or until set.
-Be sure to watch the edges of the crust and cover them if they get to dark.
+- Bake on the bottom rack at 425°F for 15 minutes.
+Then reduce the heat to 350°F and continue to bake for about 40 minutes or until set.
+Be sure to watch the edges of the crust and cover them if they get too dark.

-- Cool on a rack for 2 hours and then refrigerate until ready to serve.
+- Cool on a rack at room temperature for 2 hours and then refrigerate until ready to serve.

 Emily @ Two Purple Couches